google/zetasql/docs/query-syntax.md

 groups that each entity can contribute to.

 If `kappa` or `max_groups_contributed` is unspecified, the language can't guarantee that the results will be differentially private.
-We recommend `kappa` or `max_groups_contributed` to be specified.
-Without `kappa` or `max_groups_contributed` specified, the results may still be differentially private if certain preconditions are met.
+We recommend that you specify `kappa` or `max_groups_contributed`.
+If you don't specify `kappa` or `max_groups_contributed`, the results might still be differentially private if certain preconditions are met.
 For example, if you know that the privacy unit column in a table or view is unique in the `FROM` clause, the entity can't contribute to more than one group and therefore the results will be the same regardless of whether `kappa` or `max_groups_contributed` is set.